solangegueiros/rsk-tutorials/en/truffle-boxes/rsk-starter-box.md

 `Simple storage` is now published on the RSK network.

 > [!ATTENTION]
-> Make sure you have enough R-BTC to deploy it.
+> Make sure you have enough RBTC to deploy it.

 # Interact with a smart contract on RSK network